v3se/nightscout-rainmeter-skin/README.md

 ![alt text](https://github.com/vesegluco/nightscout-rainmenter-skin/blob/master/Nightscout-Rainmeter.PNG?raw=true)

+Currently supports only mmol/l.
+The skin retrieves the latest glucose value from the REST API every 5 seconds.

 ## Installation

 Download newest release and use Rainmeter installer to install the skin.
 After the installation you need to modify the .ini file variables: